-How to buy The Southern Company stock in Canada | $64.35
+How to buy Southern Company (SO) stocks in Canada

-How to buy The Southern Company stock in Canada
+How to buy shares in Southern Company

 - Choose a platform.
 If you're a beginner, our stock trading table below can help you choose.

 - Open your account.
 Provide your personal information and sign up.

 - Confirm your payment details.
 You'll need to fund your account with a bank transfer, debit card or credit card.

 - Search the platform for stock code: SO in this case.

 - Research stocks.
 The platform should provide the latest information available.